 Russia can replace its losses by transferring planes and surface-to-air missiles (SAM) from other areas, but Ukraine cannot organically replace its lost equipment.
 Based on previous examples such as the 1973 Arab-Israeli War, Ukraine is likely losing trained operators and pilots more slowly than it is equipment.
 In 1973, Israel, Egypt, and Syria all ran out of usable aircraft despite still having robust pools of pilots.
-Emergency deliveries of fighters from American and Warsaw Pact stocks keep their air forces operational until the end of the war.
+Emergency deliveries of fighters from American and Warsaw Pact stocks kept their air forces operational until the end of the war.
 For Israel, that meant relying on American-made aircraft that its pilots had trained in before the war.
-The United States transferred approximately one hundred F-4 Phantom fighter-bombers and another thirty-two A-4 Skyhawk attack aircraft (all the A-4s and 40 F-4s arrived before the cease-fire), which enabled the Israel Defense Forces to maintain full air-support operations despite suffering heavy losses.
+The United States transferred approximately one hundred F-4 Phantom fighter-bombers and another thirty-two A-4 Skyhawk attack aircraft (all the A-4s and 40 F-4s arrived before the cease-fire), which enabled the Israel Defense Forces to maintain full air-support operations despite suffering heavy losses.16

-The United States has a vast inventory of air and land equipment, but unlike Israeli personnel in 1973, its allies, but Ukraine needs the United States to become the middleman of democracy that scours the globe for replacement MiG-29s; spare parts for Hind attack helicopters; and replacement missiles, radars, and launchers for Ukraine's S-300 SAMs.
+The United States has a vast inventory of air and land equipment, but unlike Israeli personnel in 1973, Ukrainian soldiers and pilots are not trained to use American aircraft and heavy weapons systems; the Ukrainian air force needs MiG-29s, Su-27s, Su-24s, and Su-25s.17 The Ukrainian army needs replacement copters; and replacement missiles, radars, and launchers for Ukraine's S-300 SAMs.
 Several eastern European NATO members have compatible weapons and munitions, and some have shown a willingness to transfer them to Ukraine.
 Slovakia has pledged to provide S-300 systems from its inventories, but Russia has threatened to target any attempt to transfer the systems.
-The United States should firmly support suppliers, including by backfilling the lost defense capabilities and providing interim defense by deploying U.S. personnel and until replacement systems are operational.
+The United States should firmly support suppliers, including by backfilling the lost defense capabilities and providing interim defense by deploying U.S. personnel and until replacement systems are operational.18

 If U.S. leaders believe it is too dangerous for NATO to openly supply major weapons systems and munitions, the United States could work with states outside of NATO that have compatible weapons to encourage them to transfer their systems to Ukraine.
 The United States could accomplish this through a multitude of techniques.
-The U.S. government can bankroll Ukraine's buying the weapons directly from foreign suppliers, it can purchase the weapons and then provide them to Ukraine, or it orchestrate barter deals, providing replacement weapons on favorable terms in exchange for states supplying their own ex-Soviet/Russian weapons senior lecturer at the University of St. Andrews' School of International Relations.
+The U.S. government can bankroll Ukraine's buying the weapons directly from foreign suppliers, it can purchase the weapons and then provide them to Ukraine, or it orchestrate barter deals, providing replacement weapons on favorable terms in exchange for states supplying their own ex-Soviet/Russian weapons to Ukraine.
+Many of the weapons Ukraine needs, including SAM systems and MiG-29s, can be broken down and carried in C-5, C-17, or IL-76 aircraft, allowing them to be move

+Marc R. DeVore is a senior lecturer at the University of St. Andrews' School of International Relations.
 His primary interests lie in the political economy of defense industries and in military innovation.
 He has published in the Review of International Political Economy, Security Studies, New Political Economy, Journal of Strategic Studies, Defence and Peace Economics, European Journal of International Security, War in History, and Terrorism and Political Violence.
 He has conducted field research in the Balkans, Libya, Iraq, Lebanon, and the Central African Republic.
 His monograph "When Failure Thrives: Institutions and the Evolution of Postwar Airborne Forces" (Army University Press) helped reshape how U.S. Army leaders viewed the utility of large-scale airborne operations.
 His coauthored book Financial Management for National Defense was assigned reading for Pentagon comptrollers.
 He has advised the Republic of Korea's Agency for Defense Development, Switzerland's Ministry of Defense, and NATO.